The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms

-The goal of this section is to prove the following theorem. \begin{theorem} The continuum $|\mathbb G|$ is not homogeneous. \end{theorem}
+The main goal of this section is to prove the following theorem. \begin{theorem} The continuum $|\mathbb G|$ is not homogeneous. \end{theorem}

-We will accomplish that by showing that there are points in $|\mathbb G|$, which belong to a solenoid, as well as there are points in $|\mathbb G|$, which do not belong to a solenoid.
+We will accomplish this by showing that there are points in $|\mathbb G|$ that belong to a solenoid, as well as there are points in $|\mathbb G|$ that do not belong to a solenoid.